• Link to Facebook

 Bondi Beach

-Heading east, they drove past the world famous Bondi Beach, both the north and south side.
+They came to the world famous Bondi Beach.
 This is the beach where Bondi Lifeguards of the Bondi Rescue TV series is filmed.
 When in Sydney it is one of the places you should visit.
-The beach is seriously nice (but not our favourite) but it’s good to say you have seen it – even in the rain 😊.
+The beach is seriously nice (but not our favourite) but it’s good to say you have seen it.
 Bondi Beach is one of the most visited tourist sites in Australia.
 Bondi Beach is recorded by the Australian Museum that Bondi means place where a fight using boondi sticks (nullas nullas or fighting sticks) took place.

-Check out our Tours and Prices here.
-Don’t forget every tour is unique so may not be exactly as stated but you will always see the icons.
+Check out a description of the tour here.
+This our most popular tour at the moment.
+Don’t forget every tour is unique so may not be exactly as stated but you will always see the icons mentioned (unless something like the Sydney Fireworks are about to happen).

 or just email trevor@trolltours.com.au and tell us what you would like to do.